vinusv/tldr/README.md

 he/him/his. <sup>[more information why](https://assets2.hrc.org/files/assets/resources/TalkingAboutPronouns_onesheet_FINAL.pdf)</sup>

 ## What on earth is this abomination?
-This document is, at its very basic nature: an *About Me* for folks who directly/indirectly report to me at SN TPS.
+This document is, at its very basic nature: an *About Me* for folks who directly/indirectly report to me wherever I work.

 Seems narcissistic?
 I agree.
 However that is truly not the intent.
 In these times, with our remote setups, I hope this provides you a useful context.